Executive Building

-The Executive Building, nicknamed the Tower of Power, was a 15-storey building located at 100 George Street which stood 60 metres high.
-It was closed in 2016 and demolished in 2017 in order to build the Queens Wharf building.
-It is the tallest building in Brisbane City to have been demolished.
+The Executive Building, nicknamed the Tower of Power, was a 15-storey office building at 100 George Street, Brisbane, Queensland, Australia.
+The building was completed in 1970, and stood at a height of 60 metres.
+It contained the offices of the premier and cabinet of Queensland, as well as the headquarters of several government departments.
+The building was closed in 2016 and demolished in 2017 to make way for the Queen’s Wharf development.
+It was the tallest building to have been demolished in Brisbane City.

 History

-In the 1960s, the construction of the Executive Building was first proposed by the Queensland government, contacting various international and Australian architects.
-Brutalist architect Alfs Kamols designed and finalized the building's design in October 1965, featuring beams clad with architectural bronze sheeting and concrete facade walls, which expresses the sub-tropical climate of Brisbane.
+The Executive Building was first proposed by the Queensland Government in the 1960s, with invitations extended to various Australian and international architects to submit design proposals.
+Chief Architect of the Department of Works, Alfs Kamols, was selected, finalising the building's design by October 1965.
+The building featured beams clad with architectural bronze sheeting and concrete facade walls, expressing the sub-tropical climate of Brisbane.

-In October 1967, a contract was awarded to EA Watts Pty Ltd for 7$ million dollars, with the formal contract being signed on 14 March 1968.
-Shortly thereafter, construction began from 1968 to 1970, which included a three-level basement that was dug 39 feet into Brisbane's bedrock, which was intended to be used as a radiation shelter.
-The completed structure totaled up to approximately 12,000 m² of floor space.
-On 27 April, 1971, the Executive Building was opened by Premier Bjelke-Petersen.
-On the same day, the first cabinet meeting was held.
-The building then served as the office for the next nine Queensland premiers.
-At the time of the opening, the Executive Building house six departments, which includes the Premier's Department, Treasury Department, Coordinator-General's Department, Public Services Board, Auditor-General's Department, and the Department of Works.
+In October 1967, a contract was awarded to EA Watts Pty Ltd for $7 million dollars, with the formal contract being signed on 14 March 1968.
+Shortly thereafter, construction began in 1968 and continued through to 1970.
+The structure included a three-level basement that was dug 39 feet into Brisbane's bedrock, and was intended to be used as a fallout shelter in the event of a nuclear war.
+The completed building had approximately 12,000 m² of floor space.
+On 27 April 1971, the Executive Building was opened by then-premier Joh Bjelke-Petersen.
+On the same day, the first cabinet meeting was held on the 13th floor.
+The building then served as the workplace for the next eight Queensland premiers.
+At the time of its opening, the Executive Building housed six departments, including the Premier's Department, Treasury Department, Coordinator-General's Department, Public Services Board, Auditor-General's Department, and the Department of Works.

 1975 bomb attack

-On 19 November, 1975, a letter-bomb sent to Mr Bjelke-Petersen exploded on the 14th floor of the building—only 40 meters away from his office, hurling wire shrapnel at two mailroom officers.
-At the time, Mr Bjelke-Petersen was on a Royal Australian Air Force plane bound for Mackey.
-A second letter-bomb was bound to the Prime Minister, however it was later defused when it was discovered by X-Ray.
+On 19 November 1975, a letter bomb sent to Joh Bjelke-Petersen exploded on the 14th floor of the building—only 40 metres from his office—hurling wire shrapnel at two mailroom officers.
+At the time, Bjelke-Petersen was on a Royal Australian Air Force plane bound for Mackay, Queensland.
+A second letter bomb was intended for the prime minister; however, it was discovered by x-ray and safely defused.

-Both officers were hospitalized, with 24-year-old Keith-McFarland underwent surgery at Princess Alexandra Hospital for a severe eye injury while 34-year-old Gary Kross sustained superficial lacerations and was admitted to the Royal Brisbane Hospital.
+Both officers were hospitalised, with 24-year-old Keith McFarlane undergoing surgery at Princess Alexandra Hospital for a severe eye injury while 34-year-old Gary Kross sustained superficial lacerations and was admitted to the Royal Brisbane Hospital.

 The letter bomb was mailed from the suburb of Drummoyne in Sydney.
 Despite investigations, no arrests were made.
-Following the incident, a second bodyguard and a bulletproof vest were allocated to Joh.
+Following the incident, a second bodyguard and a bulletproof vest were assigned to the premier.

+Entrance sign of the Executive Building.